eissapk/olum/docs/Translation.md

 new Localize({ en, ar }, ["ar"]);
 ```
 * Localize class takes two arguments:
-  * First argument is an object `{ en, ar }` with all dictionaries imported from `src/locales/lang.js`
+  * First argument is an object `{ en, ar }` with all dictionaries imported from `src/locales`
   * Second argument is an array `["ar"]` with all languages codes that are `RTL`, this array can be omitted if you don't have `RTL` language

-### Languages buttons
+### Switching to a specific language
-> Inside any component we can add these langs buttons below
+> Inside any component we can add these languages buttons below, it's kinda similar to router links
 ```html
 <button tolang="ar">العربية</button>
 <button tolang="en">English</button>
 ```
-* You will realize that we have `tolang` attribute with the value of the language code
+* You will realize that we have `tolang` attribute with the value of the language code `en` or `ar`
 * When clicking on these buttons your application should be switched to the clicked language

 ### Using `trans` method